Promthep Cape Phuket

 If you feel courageous, and not many visitors seem to be, walk down to the end of the cape.
 It is relatively easy to go there, but without training, you might wonder why you have to inflict this on yourself on the way back.

 Apart from the cape itself and the iconic palm trees you always see in the photos, there is not much to do in the vicinity.
-The Lighthouse, also a mini-museum, doesn’t display much to look at, and even from the rooftop doesn’t offer any particular view.
+The Lighthouse, also a mini-museum, doesn’t display much to look at, and even from the rooftop, it doesn’t offer any particular view.

-The shrine surrounded by hundreds of elephants, statues and carvings in all sizes and colours maybe be more interesting than the museum.
+The shrine, surrounded by hundreds of elephants, statues, and carvings of all sizes and colours, may be more interesting than the museum.
 As you walk around, you can’t miss it.

 Useful Tip: